Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 #### Lab 12
 In this lab we created and tested CLA's of increasing sizes to better understand their recursive nature as shown in Figure 19.
 Every recursion had a similar structure of four adder blocks and one
 ### Conclusion
-To summarize, we produced a 64-bit two
+To summarize, we produced a 64-bit two-level multiplier by utilizing multiple pieces

 ### References
 [1] M. Phillips, F. Hassan, A. Ammar, and N. Hagerdorn, “Leveraging a Novel Two-Level Priority Encoder for High-Precision Integer Multiplication,” Aug.
 2023, doi: https://doi.org/10.1109/mwscas57524.2023.10405960.